rockmonkey4004/rockmonkey4004.github.io/_posts/2020-09-02-Chocolate-Bites.md

 * ¼ teaspoon salt

 Instructions:
-1. Soak dates in warm water for at least 10 minutes.
+1. Soak dates in warm water for 1-2 minutes.
 2. Add soaked dates, pecans, and cashews in a food processor and pulse until a crumbly sticky dough forms.
 3. Add in the rest of the ingredients and pulse a few more times until combined.
 4. Form into 1 inch balls and store in an airtight container in the fridge.